wangshu24/tabmanage/README.md

-# Priority Tabs – Chrome Extension
+# Bye Tabs – Chrome Extension

-Priority Tabs is a lightweight Chrome extension that lets you **bookmark up to 10 tabs** in a priority list for quick access.
+Bye Tabs is a lightweight Chrome extension that lets you **bookmark up to 10 tabs** in a priority list for quick access and does background clean up of inactive tabs to save memory.
 It comes with both a **popup UI** and a **page overlay** so you can view and switch to your important tabs anytime.

 ---